 11:50 AM-2:00 PM

 “Our 3-D Printed Future: How to Position Yourself and Your Organization to Successfully Navigate This Historic Shift,” by Rick Smith, 3-D Printing Expert, Bestselling Author

-3-D printing production will change the world more in this century then the industrial revolution has over the last 300 years.
+3-D printing production will change the world more in this century than the industrial revolution has over the last 300 years.
 So says author and entrepreneur Rick Smith in this provocative and entertaining talk based on his upcoming new book.
 Smith lays out a compelling framework to explain the growth and inevitability of 3-D printing as it permanently displaces conventional manufacturing.
 He reveals a brave new future where objects are 3-D printed using plastics and steel, skin and stem cells, chocolate and Kevlar, where pipes are printed that can automatically repair themselves and batteries are printed the size of a grain of sand, where global supply chains collapse, and the wealth of nations is flipped on its head.

 In pursuit of this radical future, Smith introduces audiences to some of the modern pioneers of 3-D printing while also moving further back in history to the fascinating cast of characters who shaped other great technological shifts.
 This talk answers two questions that strike at the heart of every leader in every organization: How will the future unfold in front of us?
 And how can we position ourselves and our organizations to successfully navigate this historic shift to our greatest benefit?

 3:00 PM-3:35 PM